JamesWP/sqlnotebook/report/newPlan.md

-# general points
-more technical not personal

-not too specific needs to be general

-no reference to "i" until after the project in reflection

----
 # Abstract
   With a typical developer role there are many workflow problems to solve.
 Outlined in this document is one possible solution to the problem of organizing all the required pieces of information required.
   This is a problem for developers because they are often working on multiple projects concurrently and can be required to switch in an instant.